labormedia/rust-libp2p-kad-swarm/README.md

 `$./target/release/examples/responder`

 Wait for the [peer id] and [address] confirmation.
 If you are not sure about the NAT traversal of this address, the fastest try would be to look for a local address alternative which would be visible between both peers.
-From within the same host, 127.0.0.1 should work out of the box.
+From within the same host, 127.0.0.1 should work on most cases.

 Run the requester with the [peer id] and [address] provided by A, on the other node B: